echujon/arielsdoodles/content/clowder.md

 - Paw tokens still awarded normally

 ## End Game
-The game ends **IMMEDIATELY** when any of these conditions are met:
+The game ends when any of these conditions are met:

-### End Trigger 1: Complete Set Master
+### End Trigger 1: 4 Season Prowl
-- Any player completes all 3 clowder types (at least one Purrfect + one Seasonal + one Yearly)
-- Game ends instantly

-### End Trigger 2: Rainbow Collection
 - Any player completes all 4 unique seasons using Purrfect and/or Seasonal clowders
 - Example: Winter Purrfect + Spring Seasonal + Summer Purrfect + Fall Seasonal
-- Game ends instantly
+- Game ends immediately

-### End Trigger 3: Stray Kitties Depleted
+### End Trigger 2: Strays Depleted
-- The Stray Kitties draw pile is empty
+- The Strays draw pile is empty
 - Each player gets one final turn (complete the round)
 - Then game ends